TanyaS08/PFTC5_Gr3/README.md

 datasets to your environment as `traits` (for functional traits) and `species` (for community composition) as well as ensuring that you have the most up to date dataset stored on you machine.

+:rocket: **RELEASE NOTE** calling `source(here::here(path = "scripts/0_data_import.R"))` now also incorporates the CSR traits as well as temporary chemical traits.
+This will be updated in such a way that when we get the new chemical traits data it should all seamlessly integrate and none of the scripts should break...

 > Note if you do call `source(here::here(path = "scripts/0_data_import.R"))`
 > at the beginning of your script it does mean you will always be using the